philjhere/AzureHereMap/3_Data_Setup_WebApp/README.md

 ## Introduction

-In this module, you’ll create a dashboard to plot Trucks on the map and watch their status in real-time and you will be able to plot the Line graph dashboard to analyze the various parameters of the Truck in real-time like Engine Temperature, Engine RPM, Engine Load and Coolant Temperature.
+In this module, you’ll create a dashboard to plot Trucks on the map and watch their status in real-time.
+Also you will be able to plot the Line graph dashboard to analyze the various parameters of the Truck in real-time like Engine Temperature, Engine RPM, Engine Load and Coolant Temperature.

 ## Overview

 In this module you will create Azure Web App to plot the dashboard to monitor the trucks in real time.
-In our previous module we have developed producer, it sends the data to the Azure Cosmos DB.
-Using this WebApp we will fetch/read the data from the Cosmos DB and we will plot the Map based dashboard and Line Graph dashboard.
+In our previous module we have developed producer, which will send the data to the Azure Cosmos DB.
+Using this WebApp we will fetch/read the data from the Cosmos DB and we will plot the Map based dashboard and Graphical dashboard.

 ## Implementation